-If you are camping in a ground tent or rooftop tent, or sleeping in a smaller vehicle, you’ll want to look into a bucket/tripod camping toilet or a portable toilets.
+If you are camping in a ground tent or rooftop tent or sleeping in a smaller vehicle, you’ll want to look into a bucket/tripod camping toilet or a portable toilet.

-If you have a larger, dedicated adventure rig – a truck camper, trailer, RV, converted van, etc – you could also consider the toilets that require a fixed installation, the cassette and composing toilets.
+If you have a larger, dedicated adventure rig – a truck camper, trailer, RV, converted van, etc – you could also consider the toilets that require a fixed installation, the cassette, and composting toilets.

 Bucket and Tripod Camping Toilets

 You could also call this class the “bag-it-out” camp toilets.
 Some are basically just buckets or boxes with a seat on them and a bag to catch the waste.
 When you use a bag, it’s a good idea to use kitty litter, gerbil bedding, gelatin powder, or some other kind of material to absorb/solidify liquid waste and mask unpleasant odors.